 Unfortunately many cyberbullies hide behind fake usernames or pseudonyms to remain anonymous.
-This can make it difficult to determine exactly who and where online defamation or privacy attacks are coming from.
+This can make it difficult to determine exactly who and where online defamation of character or privacy attacks are coming from.
 Most internet platforms pride themselves on privacy, making it even easier for users to hide their true identities.

 If you are facing an anonymous online attacker, unmasking his or her identity is important to properly resolve the situation.
 Once you positively identify the attacker, you have several options for proceeding.